hberntsen/ssm/README.md

 	--stdin: Read code from stdin
 	--file <path>: Read code from path
 	--cli: No GUI, runs code and exits on halt
+	--guidelay: Amount of time to sleep in millisecons between steps in the GUI.
+Default: 50
 ```